skafis-edtech/bankas-api/README.md

 ## Stuff -2024-06-18
 Not using postgresql - this for later - but do all the review stuff and namings immediately.
 Not later.
 Also writing postman tests, gonna add collections later.

-## Later
-Manage user roles (admin) at a spring level

-Manage Captcha and authentication in backend

-## Todo
-Add release notes to github.
-With description about docker images and deploy.

-ALSO ADD SUPER ADMIN ENDPOINTS to delete etc...
-But maybe later..